nickelc/modio-bot/README.md

 By default `~` is the prefix used to issue commands to ModBot.
 Once you have invited ModBot to your server, you can set the default game using the command `~game ID`.
 Now when a user issues the command `~mods`, all of the mods for the game you specified will be returned.
 You can change the default game at any time.

 We recommend you also `~subscribe ID` to games you are interested in receiving push notifications from.
-For example in our [#modbot channel](https://discord.mod.io), we have subscribed to a bunch of games and whenever a mod is updated, the channel is notified.
+For example in our [#bot channel][modio-bot-channel], we have subscribed to a bunch of games and whenever a mod is updated, the channel is notified.

 Popular commands include: